Skip to main content

 The Teaching Impact Fellowship (TIF) offers graduates of the Teaching Excellence Program (TEP) a unique professional learning pathway to lead evidence-informed change in their school.

-• connection with other highly skilled teachers to share expertise and learning
+• Peer-to-Peer connections: build a powerful network by collaborating with other highly skilled and like-minded teachers across Victoria to share expertise and foster a community of practice.

 Eligibility